English Major Courses

 ENGL 20436 / IRLL 20115 – Crosslist

-Great Irish Writers I
+Great Irish Writers I (Survey 1)

-Introduction to Literary Studies
+Intro to Literary Studies

 This course provides beginning English majors with experience in the analysis, interpretation, and appreciation of literary works of different kinds and eras.
 Texts assigned will vary from one section to another, but all sections will include attention to poetry and at least one other genre (fiction, drama, non-fiction prose).
 Frequent writing about works studied will introduce students to the practice of critical argument and consideration of how to read criticism as well as literature critically.